-Healthy Start: Estimated loss to families in 2021
+Healthy Start map: Estimated loss to families in 2021

 In 2021, on average only 54% of eligible families were receiving Healthy Start vouchers, which help parents of young children and pregnant women buy fruit, vegetables, milk and infant formula.
 As a result, hundreds of thousands missed out on this much-needed scheme - a huge loss to families struggling to cover the rising cost of living.

-In this map we highlight the estimated cash shortfall for families in each Local Authority, as well as the average take up in each area during 2021.
+In our Healthy Start map we highlight the estimated cash shortfall for families in each Local Authority, as well as the average take up in each area during 2021.

 > £600,000 shortfall